david-barleta/sql-data-warehouse-project/README.md

 # SQL Data Warehouse

 ## Project Overview
 This is a data warehouse built on Microsoft SQL Server using the **Medallion architecture** (Bronze → Silver → Gold).
-The data warehouse integrates data from two (2) source systems: CRM and ERP, and delivers a analytical, business-ready data model, structured as a star schema.
+The data warehouse integrates data from two (2) source systems: CRM and ERP, and delivers a business-ready data model, structured as a star schema.

 ## Data Architecture
 ![Data Architecture](assets/data_architecture.png)